 What expenses cannot be deducted?

-The following items are not deductible:
+The following costs are not deductible:

 - Temporary lodging after the first night that you arrive at your new location

 - Driver’s licenses